pcobrien/DoubleShadows/README.md

 Results
 </h2>

 This repository contains Python files for single and double shadow mapping and subsequent analysis.
-Data files include the PSR and DPSR binary maps at various resolutions and shadow size-frequency distributions (.txt).
+Data files include the PSR and DPSR binary maps at various resolutions in standard NumPy file format (.npy).

 <h2>
 Reference